How to Build an MVP: Complete Guide (Including AI MVPs in 2026)

 7. Foundation for Continuous Learning

 AI products are never static.
 An MVP sets up the feedback loops your models need for ongoing improvement.
-This foundation allows your product to evolve naturally as data volumes grow, ensuring technical debt stays under control while accuracy improves.
+This foundation allows your product to evolve naturally as data volumes grow, keeping accuracy improving while technical debt stays under control.

 How to Build a Traditional MVP: Step by Step Process

-Before your product has AI at its core, the MVP development process follows a tried-and-tested path.
+Before your product integrates AI, the MVP development process follows a tried-and-tested path.
 This is how to develop an MVP that ships in 6–12 weeks, validates what matters, and gives you a codebase worth scaling.

-If your product is AI-powered, skim this section for the foundation — the steps below are where the two paths share the same ground.
+If your product is AI-powered, skim this section for the foundation.
 The AI MVP process diverges meaningfully at the data strategy and architecture stage, which is covered in the next section.

 Step 1: Define the One Problem You're Solving